ArtikGz/ping-rawsockets/README.md

 Total sent: 4	Total recived: 4	Total lost: 0	100.00% Recieved
 ```

-You can see the help by typing -help
+You can see the help by typing -help (or anything that does not exist)
 ```console
 $ ./ping -help
 Usage of ping: